-5.5.21.1.
+5.5.22.1.
 Attributes of ServerOnlyEncryption

-The class that will generate the certificate Zorp shows to the server.
+The class that will generate the certificate that will be showed to the server.
 You can use an instance of the StaticCertificate, DynamicCertificate, or SNIBasedCertificate classes.

 The protocol-level encryption settings used on the server side.
 This must be a ServerSSLOptions instance.